tstack/lnav/src/internals/sql-ref.rst

     * **chars** --- The characters to trim.
 Defaults to spaces.

   **Examples**
-    To trim the leading whitespace from the string '   abc':
+    To trim the leading space characters from the string '   abc':

     .. code-block::  custsqlite